Genioplasty (Chin Surgery)

 What are the Advantages of Genioplasty?

-Surgical accuracy – the specialist surgeon analyzes the person’s face shape using 3D computer software to simulate and estimate ideal face sizes.
+• Surgical accuracy – the specialist surgeon analyzes the person’s face shape using 3D computer software to simulate and estimate ideal face sizes.

-The bone heals very well and once full healing and remodeling is complete, there are usually no visible signs of surgery.
-Very rarely it may be necessary to remove the fixing plate and screws.
+• Very rarely it may be necessary to remove the fixing plate and screws.

-The shape of the jaw can be resized and repositioned in any direction.
+• The shape of the jaw can be resized and repositioned in any direction.

 What are the Disadvantages of Genioplasty?

-Temporary facial swelling, pain and numbness in the lower lip (due to the proximity of the cut bone to the brain nerves) may occur.
+Genioplasty is a surgical procedure, and although complications are uncommon, they can occasionally arise.
+Some potential temporary side effects include facial swelling, pain, and numbness in the lower lip, which may occur due to the close proximity of the operated bone to the facial nerves.
 Your chin or chin area may feel swollen, tight and bruised for several weeks.

 What Are the Risks and Complications of Genioplasty?